-Watch: Coronavirus Task Force Holds Briefing As Some States Move Toward Reopening
+Trump Breaks With Georgia Governor On Reopening Plans

 Trump has staked significant interest in blunting the economic toll of the virus, calling for some states to consider re-opening even before the federal guidelines on social distancing expire on May 1.

-Already two states led by Republican governors, Georgia and South Carolina, have taken steps to restart their state' economies as early as this week.
+Already, two states led by Republican governors, Georgia and South Carolina, have taken steps to restart their state' economies as early as this week.
 Neither state meets the White House criteria of a two-week decline in new COVID-19 cases recommended before businesses begin to reopen.

 Health care experts warn of the likely devastating impact reopening the economy too soon could have on the country's ability to contain the virus.
 More than 300,000 Americans could die from COVID-19 if the country rejects social distancing, according to documents obtained by the Center for Public Integrity.